 The proposed development is located north of the intersection of Nine Mile Road and Garfield Road (i.e., north of Nine Mile Road between Napier Road and North Beck Road, Section 29 & 30.
-The Plan proposes the construction of fifty-six (56) single family detached ranch and story-and-a-half residential condo units, associated roads and utilities as well as several storm water detention basins.
-This is up from fifty-three proposed units on the previous concept plan.
+The Plan proposes the construction of fifty-three (53) single family residential condo units, associated roads and utilities as well as several storm water detention basins.
 The proposed project site contains a significant amount of City-Regulated Woodland area as well as a significant amount of on-site City-Regulated wetlands and a tributary to the Novi-Lyon Drain (see Figure 1).